“Be your own kind of beautiful” <- I’d never heard those exact words until a few years ago, but thanks to my mom I’ve seen them lived all my life.

 Although synthetic vitamin A (in the form of retinol, retinyl palmitate, etc.) is sometimes touted as an “anti-aging miracle worker,” I don’t consider it a good option for many reasons.
 Before we get into the details, I just want to say that I don’t personally embrace the term anti-aging.
 I am pro feeling beautiful at every age.
 For me, part of that means taking care of myself inside and out.

 Okay, back to the problems with synthetic vitamin A. First, it often comes with side effects like burning, redness, itching and peeling.
 Second, according to The Environmental Working Group, a US government study recently found that a synthetic form of vitamin A – retinyl palmitate – may actually accelerate free radical damage when applied to the skin.

 Why the difference?
-According to Dr. Campbell McBride, author of Gut & Psychology Syndrome, the body “has been designed to use natural forms of these nutrients and often does not recognize the synthetic forms and does not know what to do with them.
-There is a growing suspicion that a lot of cases of kidney stones, for example, are caused by supplementing synthetic forms of vitamin C, which would represent most vitamin C supplements available in the shops.” (p.
-296).
+According to Dr. Campbell McBride, author of Gut & Psychology Syndrome, the body “has been designed to use natural forms of these nutrients and often does not recognize the synthetic forms and does not know what to do with them.”

-It also contains a significant amount of vitamin C, which is essential for collagen synthesis. (source)
+It also contains a significant amount of vitamin C, which is essential for collagen synthesis.
+(5)

 To recap, these vitamins and and nutrients work synergistically to:

 - Promote the production of collagen

 For this recipe I’ve selected oils that support skin repair and renewal, elasticity and firmness, and even skin tone.
 Some, such as helichrysum italicum, carrot seed, geranium, frankincense, rosewood and myrrh are also considered helpful for scars.